How To Properly Screen A Potential Renter For My Rental Property

 Some states have laws that allow landlords to charge a potential tenant for the cost of ordering a background or credit check.
 Other states require landlords to cover the expenses.

-Whichever the case, it is a good idea to obtain the credit history of a tenant.
+Whichever the case, it is a good idea to obtain the credit history during your tenant screening.
 A credit check allows landlords to view the details of a tenant’s credit history, which can go back seven to ten years.

 Consider these when reviewing a credit report: